FredKSchott/snowpack/README.md

 ## Performance

-When @pika/web installs your dependencies, it bundles each one into a single JavaScript file.
-Shared chunks are created for any transitive dependencies shared between them.
-Example: If @pika/web installs 10 npm packages into `web_modules/`, you can expect 10 JavaScript files plus a few extra shared chunks.
+When @pika/web installs your dependencies, it bundles each package into a single ESM JavaScript file.
+Shared chunks are created for any transitive dependencies shared between them, if they exist.
+Example: If @pika/web installs 10 npm packages into `web_modules/`, you can expect 10 JavaScript files and maybe a few additional shared chunks.

 Max Jung's post on ["The Right Way to Bundle Your Assets for Faster Sites over HTTP/2"](https://medium.com/@asyncmax/the-right-way-to-bundle-your-assets-for-faster-sites-over-http-2-437c37efe3ff) is the best study on HTTP/2 performance & bundling that we could find online. @pika/web's installation most closely matches the study's moderate, "50 file" bundling strategy.
 Jung's post found that for HTTP/2, "differences among concatenation levels below 1000 [small files] (50, 6 or 1) were negligible."

-More testing is needed, but at this early stage we feel confident extrapolating the following: Because individual dependency bundles leverage browser caching more efficiently than larger combined bundles, @pika/web installations perform better in production than single "vendor" JavaScript bundles and most custom dependency bundling strategies.
+More testing is obviously needed, but at this early stage we feel confident extrapolating the following: When served with HTTP/2, @pika/web installations perform better in production than single "vendor" JavaScript bundles and most custom dependency bundling strategies due to the comprable load performance and more efficient cache usage.

 ## Why?